JulioLoayzaM/CroissantBot/docs/cogs/favourites.rst

 Favourites
 ==========

-The Favourites cog allows the users to have *one* playlist without using a database like the Playlist cog.
+The Favourites cog allows the users to have **one** playlist *without* using a database, like the Playlist cog does.

 .. hint::
    To enable this cog, set the :envvar:`ENABLE_JSONFAV` variable.